CodeYourFuture/GitHomeworkTest/README.md

    3. Your favourite food and why it's your favourite
    4. A link to a video of your favourite music
    5. An interesting fact about yourself - impress us!
-7. `Commit` the file to your repository
+7. `Commit` the file to your branch
 8. `Push` the branch `bio-page` to your fork

 ## Creating a pull request